ToniJebens/Utilities/README.md

 ### 📌 Current
 - **Document Handling**: Functionalities to handle, manipulate, and store documents in various formats.
 - **Notion Handling**: Tools for seamless interactions with Notion's API and content management.
+Currently hidden for proprietary reasons.

 ### 👷🏼‍♀️ In Progress
 - **Webscraping**: Utilities for efficient web scraping and data extraction.